Projects

 Ambassador Project

 The Ambassador programme was created to reach out to our constituent member organisations, in order to strengthen the ties between us.
-The Board’s ambassadors – Neil Atkinson, Jerry Drewitt, , Alèxe Finlay and Martin Phipps – are undertaking a 12-month promotional outreach programme of visits and presentations, all designed to promote and profile the work of the Board.
+The Board’s ambassadors – Gordon Foot, John Hood, Martin Phipps, Neil Atkinson, Paul Hayes and Trevor Bailey – are undertaking a programme of visits and presentations, all designed to promote and profile the work of the Board.

 Vehicle Replacement Programme (VRP)

 The maritime funding charities recognise the importance of seafarers’ centres and Port Chaplains having access to safe and reliable vehicles in order to deliver much needed port welfare services.
 As a result, the now annual vehicle replacement project, having started in 2008, gives substantial grants to help voluntary organisations purchase new vehicles.
 The project enables welfare personnel to undertake ship and home visits as well as transporting seafarers in and around the ports.
 The programme helps replace minibuses, MPVs and cars that remain essential to the provision of welfare services to our seafarers.
-The programme is managed by the Board but is jointly funded by ITF Seafarers’ Trust, The Seafarers’ Charity, Trinity House and MNWB.
+In 2023 the programme was funded by TK Foundation, Trinity House and MNWB; while funding for 2024 is courtesy of the Department for Transport and ourselves.